 Accountancy Europe and the European Contact Group (ECG) released their publication on ESEF Assurance in December 2019 as a contribution to ESEF implementation efforts at EU member state level.
 This paper sets out specific considerations along with practical implications that may assist auditors providing ESEF assurance.

-On 12 October 2020, Accountancy Europe hosted a webinar on ESEF.
+On 12 October 2020, Accountancy Europe hosted a webinar: ESEF in Practice.
 The scope of the debate covered the opportunities, challenges and practical considerations about ESEF reporting and assurance.
 Our objective was to support national efforts and contribute to an efficient and effective ESEF implementation.

 There continue to be some uncertainties about ESEF implementation at national level and the EC issued an Interpretative Communication on ESEF in November 2020 to provide clarifications on: